adithinrajesh/Fundamentals-of-AI-and-Data-science-basic-python-codes/README.md

 9. Simulated annealing in artificial intelligence
 10. Alpha beta pruning in artificial intelligence
 11. Map colouring problem in applications of constraint satisfaction problem using backtracking in artificial intelligence
+12. House allocation problem in applications of constraint satisfaction problem in artificial intelligence